carefree0910/carefree-learn-doc/docs/user-guides/examples.md

 ================================================================================================================================
 ```

-As we expected, the `mixture` approaches to the ground truth easily.
+As we expected, the `mixture` model approaches to the ground truth easily.

 We can also check whether the model has actually learned the ground truth by checking its parameters ($w$ and $b$):